-7.7.1 Reliance on Inspection Instead of Inherently Safer Design in Mechanical Integrity Programs at Tesoro and Chevron Refineries endangered the lives of 19 employees.232 Like HTHA, low-silicon areas that result in rapid corrosion are very difficult to identify by inspection.
+7.7.1 Reliance on Inspection Instead of Inherently Safer Design in Mechanical Integrity Programs at Tesoro and Chevron Refineries

+The August 6, 2012, Richmond, California, Chevron refinery incident occurred when a severely thinned, low-silicon carbon steel pipe component ruptured, releasing hot hydrocarbons that autoignited and endangered the lives of 19 employees.
+Like HTHA, low-silicon areas that result in rapid corrosion are very difficult to identify by inspection.
 Identification of this hazard requires the inspection of every single component in a carbon steel piping circuit to identify the quickly corroding pieces.
-Despite this difficulty and despite Chevron's notable expertise on sulfidation corrosion,233 the refinery still operated the high-risk piping circuit with a carbon steel material of construction, the steel that is most susceptible to rapid rates of sulfidation corrosion in low-silicon components.
+Despite this difficulty and despite Chevron's notable expertise on sulfidation corrosion, the refinery still operated the high-risk piping circuit with a carbon steel material of construction, the steel that is most susceptible to rapid rates of sulfidation corrosion in low-silicon components.
 The refinery then relied on its inspection program to identify any quickly corroding pieces, a very low-ranking method on the hierarchy of controls, to prevent process safety incidents.
 Ultimately, the inspection program failed to detect the low-silicon component in the piping circuit.
 Had Chevron designed the piping circuit by using an inherently safer material of construction, such as high-chromium steel, the corrosion rates in the piping circuit would have been much slower and much more uniform, and the incident would not have occurred.